-Therapy Prep I is a challenging class, perfect for students wanting to expand their pet’s obedience skills but also great preparation for those hoping to pursue therapy work with Hand In Paw, Alliance of Therapy Dogs, or Pet Partners.
+Therapy Prep I is a challenging class, perfect for students wanting to expand their pet’s obedience skills but also great preparation for those hoping to pursue therapy work with their dogs, visiting hospitals, nursing homes, schools, or other facilities.

-Therapy Prep I is the first in a series of courses designed to prepare dogs for therapy work.
-It includes things like getting comfortable with strangers touching them, not jumping up, distractions and distance work with come and stay, walking nicely through a crowd, and staying next to the owner when approaching people with dogs.
-Since therapy dogs must endure high-level distractions such as rolling wheelchairs and IV poles, “scary” balloons, and strangers wearing masks and medical gloves, we provide weekly opportunities for desensitization with unfamiliar objects and medical equipment.
+Therapy Prep I is the first in a series of two courses designed to prepare dogs for therapy work.
+It includes things like being comfortable while petted by multiple strangers at once, not jumping up, distance work with come and stay, walking nicely through a crowd, and staying next to the handler when approaching people with dogs.
+Since therapy dogs are often exposed to high-level distractions such as rolling wheelchairs and IV poles, “scary” balloons, and strangers wearing masks and medical gloves, we provide weekly opportunities for desensitization with unfamiliar objects and medical equipment.
+This includes training time in a hospital simulation room.
 We want every dog to be successful, therefore, exposure is gradual and adjusted for the needs of each dog.

 Honey’s first day learning “faster” and “slower” and practicing turns and stops: